Docs

 - The number of rows across all tables.

-- The number of apps and tables the org can host.
+- The number of tables the org can host.

 - Storage — total file size across the org.